 Party games!
 Don’t you love them?
 My household is a family of “gamers.”
 Over the years, snow-days and holidays and birthday parties, whenever we were all together, we would usually have a game of some sorts going.
 It has come in handy this winter, which has been quite a LONGGGGG one!
 We are all ready to see some spring flowers here in the Midwest.

 What would we have played if we all lived in the 1800’s?
-Some of the social games from then survived into my childhood, such as Blind Man’s Buff and Twenty Questions and Musical Chairs.
+Some of the social games like free bingo real money from then survived into my childhood, such as Blind Man’s Buff and Twenty Questions and Musical Chairs.
 But no matter the year, games have always provided a way for people to have fun, “let down their hair” a little, laugh, interact socially, flirt, and enjoy socially approved physical contact.

 The spirit of these social games in the 1800s involving boys and girls, men and women of the middle and upper classes, was that an overly competitive attitude was considered “poor form.”
 The idea was to have fun together and not to “out-do” another player to the point that feelings were hurt.
 Camaraderie, a relaxing of inhibitions, and laughing at one’s self were the important aspect of social games.
 I imagine that cowboys, used to a barn dance or two, would feel out of place playing some of these games, but I bet they would have brought an entirely new competitive atmosphere to them!